Prashant-Kharat/AQM-BLUE/README.md

 Overview:

 BLUE uses packet loss and link idle events to manage congestion.
-This project will show us BLUE is performing well compare to RED in terms of packet loss rate and buffer size requirement in the network through ns-3 simulation.
+This project will show us BLUE is performing well compare to Random Early Detection (RED) in terms of packet loss rate and buffer size requirement in the network through ns-3 simulation.

 References: